 Case-sensitive identifiers and symbols —

 In a case-sensitive language, the variable names x and X are distinct, and the symbols 'x and 'X are also distinct.
 In a case-insensitive language, x and X are equivalent and 'x and 'X represent the same value.
-The teaching languages are case-sensitive by default, and other languages are usually case-insensitive.
+The teaching languages are case-sensitive by default.
 Case-sensitivity can be adjusted through the detail section of the language-selection dialog.

 All numbers are exact unless #i is specified —

 In the Beginning Student through Intermediate Student with Lambda languages, numbers containing a decimal point are interpreted as exact numbers.
 This interpretation allows students to use familiar decimal notation without inadvertently triggering inexact arithmetic.
 Exact numbers with decimal representations are also printed in decimal.
 Inexact inputs and results are explicitly marked with #i.